German Samoa: Economic development

+History

 Colonial administration

 The German colonial period lasted for 14 years and officially began with the raising of the imperial flag on 1 March 1900.
 Wilhelm Solf became the first governor.

 In its political relations with the Samoan people, Solf's government showed similar qualities of intelligence and care as in the economic arena.
 He skillfully grafted Samoan institutions into the new system of colonial government by the acceptance of native customs.
 Solf himself learned many of the customs and rituals important to the Samoan people, observing cultural etiquette including the ceremonial drinking of kava.

-“German rule brought peace and order for the first time. ...
+"German rule brought peace and order for the first time. ...
 Authority, in the person of the governor, became paternal, fair, and absolute.
-Berlin was far away; there was no cable or radio.”
+Berlin was far away; there was no cable or radio."
 The German administrators inherited a system by which some two hundred leading Samoans held various public offices.
 Over the years, rivalries for these positions, as well as appointments by colonial officials created tensions that dissident matai (chiefs) gathered together into a militant movement to eventually march armed on Apia in 1909.
 Governor Solf met the Samoans, his resolute personality persuaded them to return home.
 However, political agitation continued to simmer, several warships arrived and Solf's patience came to an end.
 He had ten of the leaders, including their wives, children and retainers, in all 72 souls, deported to Saipan in the German Mariana Islands, in effect terminating the revolt.

 Energetic efforts by colonial administrators established the first public school system; a hospital was built and staffed and enlarged as needed.
 Of all colonial possessions of the European powers in the Pacific, German Samoa was by far the best-roaded; all roads up until 1942 had been constructed under German direction.
 The imperial grants from the Berlin treasury which had marked the first eight years of German rule were no longer needed after 1908.
 Samoa had become a self-supporting colony.
 Wilhelm Solf left Samoa in 1910 to be appointed Colonial Secretary at Berlin; he was succeeded as governor by Erich Schultz, the former chief justice in the protectorate.
 The Germans built the Telefunken Railroad from Apia onto the Mount Vaea for transporting building materials for the 120 m high mast of their Telefunken wireless station, which was inaugurated as planned on 1 August 1914, just a few days after the beginning of World War I.

 The German colonial administrator used the former home of writer Robert Louis Stevenson as a residence; the building is now the Robert Louis Stevenson Museum.

+Germany did not experience similar levels of violent anti-colonial resistance in Samoa as it did in Southwest Africa, Cameroon, or East Africa.
+However, there were anti-colonial resistance movements in Samoa, such as the elite-led Oloa and Mau a Pule movements, and youth movements against German colonial rule.